§ 3311. Definitions

-(a) A person who has completed a course of instruction as defined pursuant to rule adopted under subdivision 3315(b)(1) of this title may work as a state licensed, certified residential, or certified general appraiser trainee provided the person is registered with the board.
-An appraiser trainee shall work under the direct supervision of an appraiser who holds either a certified residential or a certified general license in good standing and has held the certified residential or certified general license for at least two years.
+(a) A person who has completed a course of instruction approved by the AQB may work as a certified residential or certified general appraiser trainee provided the person is registered with the Board.
+An appraiser trainee shall work under the direct supervision of an appraiser who holds either a certified residential or a certified general license in good standing and has held the certified residential or certified general license for at least the minimum number of years required by the AQB.
 An appraiser trainee may perform activities within the scope of practice of the license sought provided that the supervising appraiser reviews and signs all resulting appraisals.
 The supervising appraiser shall be professionally responsible for such activities performed by the trainee.
-For the purposes of this section, "good standing" means that the appraiser supervisor holds a current, unrestricted license.
-An appraiser who holds a restricted license may pet
+As used in this section, "good standing" means that the appraiser supervisor holds a current, unrestricted license.

 § 3320a.
 Appraisal management companies

-(a) An appraisal management company registered by the board acts as a broker in acquiring finished appraisals from real estate appraisers and supplying the appraisals to third parties, but appraisal management companies are not licensed to perform real estate appraisals under this chapter.
+(a) An appraisal management company acts as a broker in acquiring finished appraisals from real estate appraisers and supplying the appraisals to third parties, but appraisal management companies are not licensed to perform real estate appraisals under this chapter.
 Acting as an appraisal management company includes: